-If you're interested in contributing code to Bearer, this guide will help you do it.
+If you're interested in contributing code to Bearer CLI, this guide will help you do it.
 If you haven't already, review the contributing overview for different ways you can contribute.

 Next, confirm the installation by running the following command: